clumio-code/terraform-provider-clumio/docs/resources/aws_connection.md

 - `data_plane_account_id` (String) Identifier of the AWS account data plane within Clumio.
 - `id` (String) Unique identifier for the Clumio AWS connection.
 - `namespace` (String, Deprecated) K8S Namespace.
+- `organizational_unit_id` (String) Identifier of the Clumio organizational unit associated with the connection.
+Terraform derives this from the configured provider context.
 - `role_external_id` (String) Unique identifier Clumio uses to access the service role within your account.
 - `token` (String) Distinct 36-character token used to identify resources set up by the Clumio AWS template installation on the account being connected.

 ## Import

 Import is supported using the following syntax:

+The [`terraform import` command](https://developer.hashicorp.com/terraform/cli/commands/import) can be used, for example:

 ```shell
 # format of the Clumio AWS Connection ID is <AWS-ACCOUNT_ID>_<AWS_ACCOUNT_REGION>